Ippo03/hotel-booking-website/README.md

 # Cozy Inn Hotel Booking Website

-Cozy Inn's Hotel Booking Website is a fully functional web application that allows users to search, book, review, and save their favorite hotels.
-It's built using HTML, CSS, JavaScript for the frontend, and PHP for the backend, with a SQL database for data storage.
+Cozy Inn's Hotel Booking Website is a comprehensive web application designed to streamline your hotel booking experience.
+With a user-friendly interface, you can effortlessly search for, book, review, and save your preferred hotels.
+Our platform, developed using HTML, CSS, JavaScript (frontend), and PHP (backend) with a robust SQL database, offers a range of features to enhance your travel planning.
+Explore recommended hotels, sort them by price and rating, and refine your searches with filters.
+Additionally, manage your bookings, leave reviews, and save your favorite rooms with ease.
+Sign up, sign in securely, and make the most of your stay with Cozy Inn!

 ## Table of Contents